bobobo-git/REAPER/cifftf.md

 ##Controlling InputFX from Track FX

-someone had problems controlling input volume via envelope (an input fx has not too mcuh connect to the REAPERs guts)
+recently someone had problems controlling input volume via envelope (an input fx has not too much connection to the REAPERs guts)

 i made a controller script to deal with this  ( I salute the FX Builder of the original script )
 you get a volume slider in a trackFX